Supply chain, staffing challenges slow Virginia's use of rescue plan funds

-The supply chain bottlenecks and challenges hiring people that weigh on business are also slowing Virginia’s efforts to move some $4.29 billion of federal COVID-19 relief funds into the programs it wants to launch.
+The supply chain bottlenecks and hiring challenges weighing on businesses are also slowing Virginia’s efforts to move some $4.29 billion of federal COVID-19 relief funds into the programs it wants to launch.

 As of June 30, state agencies had spent $1.49 billion, or 35%, of that total, according to the Virginia Department of Accounts.